Cost per lead (CPL) is one of the most important metrics for any business because it shows exactly how much it costs to generate a potential customer.

 If you’re going to be using the cost per lead KPI as a metric for improving your operation, you need to start learning how to reduce cost per lead, so let’s get started.
 Whether your marketing spend is extensive or minimal, the following tips will help you make progress:

-Each step in the marketing funnel has the potential to drive away a viable prospect, and the first visit to a landing page is particularly important.
+Each step in the marketing funnel can drive away a viable prospect, and the first visit to a landing page is particularly important.

 Your landing pages should be optimized for turning interest into action, so if they’re not performing well, you’re wasting a lot of good marketing work.